mongodb/mongo-java-driver/docs/reference/content/driver/getting-started/quick-start.md

  ```

 {{% note %}}
 The BSON type of array corresponds to the Java type `java.util.List`.
-For a list of the BSON type and the corresponding type in Java, see .
+For a list of the BSON type and the corresponding type in Java, see the [Document]({{< relref "bson/documents.md#document" >}}) mapping.
 {{% /note %}}

 ## Insert a Document

-Once you have the `MongoCollection` object, you can insert documents into the
+Once you have the `MongoCollection` object, you can insert documents into the collection.
-collection.

 ### Insert One Document